Universal Soldier II: Brothers in Arms: Reception

-Critical response

-Review aggregator Rotten Tomatoes gives the film a 0% approval rating based on 7 reviews, with an average rating of 4.02/10.
+On review aggregation website Rotten Tomatoes the film has a 0% approval rating based on 7 reviews, with an average rating of 4/10.
 Canadian media watchdog Mediafilm was less than impressed by the film or its sequel, calling out their "mechanical and uninventive screenplay" as well as their "noisy and overdone direction".
 Ballantine Books' Video Movie Guide called the film a "boring by-the-numbers" effort, rating it a two on a scale of one to five.
 TV Guide wrote that "[s]ome padding and extraneous plot developments aside, this gruesomely graphic action picture is a must-see for those who enjoy seeing undead marines impaled on farm machinery or crushed in trash compactors".
 The BBC's Radio Times called it "efficient, undemanding exploitation."
 VideoHound rated it a two on a scale of zero to four.

-The film received additional reviews from specialized genre outlets, although they were equally lackluster.
+The film received additional reviews from specialized genre outlets, which were similarly lackluster.
 Bulletproof Action lambasted the film's "sluggish" pacing.
 Although pleased by the decision to make it a direct sequel, a rarity among TV adaptations of theatrical films, The Action Elite called it "boring" and "lifeless", with special criticism for its "appalling" score.
 Moria Reviews also deemed the soundtrack "inappropriate", and branded the flashy editing as "pretentious".
 Outlaw Vern was more accepting of those stylistic flourishes, which he saw as an attempt to make the film stand out.
 However, he found that Battaglia's turn as Devereaux made fellow NFLer-turned-actor Howie Long "look like Jeremy Irons".

+Sequel

+A sequel titled Universal Soldier III: Unfinished Business, was released in 1998.